Kong/docs.konghq.com/app/konnect/legacy/runtime-manager/gateway-runtime-kubernetes.md

 ---
-title: Set up a Kong Gateway Runtime on Kubernetes
+title: (Legacy) Set up a Kong Gateway Runtime on Kubernetes
 no_version: true
 ---
 <!-- vale off -->